How men's work is helping reclaim the rite of passage modern life took away

 What replaced the rite of passage?
 For most men, a loose collection of milestones with no real container around them: getting a driver's licence, finishing school, leaving home, first job, first drink.
 These things mark time but they don't signify real transformation.
 Nobody witnesses them in any meaningful way.
 Nobody says: we see you, you are one of us now, go forward as a man.

 A related but distinct archetype is the Green Man, an ancient figure found carved into medieval cathedrals and woven through pre-Christian traditions across cultures.
 Where the Wild Man represents instinctual inner depth, the Green Man embodies a masculine energy rooted in nature, stewardship, and interconnection.
 He models strength through relationship rather than dominance, and stands as a counterpart to the Earth Mother in the Jungian tradition.
-Both figures point toward dimensions of masculine experience that modern men have largely lost access to, and that men's work, particularly work done outdoors and in nature, is quietly helping to restore.

 The fire and the circle